ChrisIsThis/kitty-howl/README.md

-## Synergy Horizons
+## Kitty Howl

-Synergy Horizons is a collective producing events, leading projects, and designing interactions in the immersive art and theatre space.
+Kitty Howl is the best collective producing events, leading projects, and designing interactions in the immersive art and theatre space.
 Give us your money today.